Supportive, Evidence-Based Cognitive Behavioral Therapy

 Depression

 Contrary to popular belief, depression is not caused by an imbalance of serotonin in the brain.
-Common causes of Depression are social isolation, troubled relationships, fatigue from anxiety and stress, a lack of a sense of purpose, and a belief that things will not get better, and negative self-talk.
-We help people by targeting these causes directly using Cognitive Therapy and Behavioral Activation.
-Learn more about depression and how CBT can help.
+Common causes of Depression are social isolation, troubled relationships, fatigue from anxiety, stress, or insomnia, a lack of a sense of purpose, a belief that things will not get better, and negative self-talk.
+Cognitive Behavioral therapists treat depression by directly addressing these causes.
+Click here to learn how CBT can help.

 Post-Traumatic Stress Disorder (PTSD)